Websoft9Archive/ansible-knowage/readme.txt

 2. COMPONENTS and Version

-Websoft9 IIS stack ships with the following software versions:
+Websoft9 Kownage stack ships with the following software versions:

 ********
 - Nginx 1.14.0